MSLNZ/pr-omega-logger/README.rst

 |github tests|

-Log the temperature, humidity and dew point from OMEGA iServers to a database and creates a web application to interact with the data.
-The application is accessed through a web browser at ``http://<host>:<port>``.
+Logs the temperature, humidity and dewpoint from OMEGA iServers to a database and creates a web application to interact with the data.
+The web application is accessed through a web browser at ``http://<host>:<port>``.

 Install